-Top national 6-month CD rate holds at 4-year high
+Top national 6-month CD rates pay 0.95%

-The top national yield had languished between 0.80% and 0.93% APY for nearly three-and-a-half years, if you don't count a few spikes to 1.00% APY that lasted a day, a week, or one time up to a month.
+Indeed, from 2011 to early 2015, the top national yield had languished between 0.80% and 0.93% APY (if you don't count a few spikes to 1.00% APY that lasted a day, a week, or one time up to a month).

 TOP 6-MONTH CD RATES: Nationally Available Bank Deals

 |Live Oak Bank||0.90%||$2,500|